 A ghost kitchen is a restaurant concept that gained popularity because of the COVID-19 pandemic.
 During the pandemic more people became accustomed to ordering food online and having food delivered to their homes.
 As a result, Ghost kitchens or virtual kitchens went from entrepreneurial ideas to thriving food hubs that bring the best restaurant meals to families through food delivery.

-Virtual kitchens operate in smaller spaces with limited staff because they only prepare and fill online takeout orders.
-Virtual kitchens often partner with restaurants to handle their takeout orders, which means a restaurant can focus on serving dine-in customers.
+Ghost kitchens operate in smaller spaces with limited staff because they only prepare and fill online takeout orders.
+Ghost kitchens often partner with restaurants to handle their takeout orders, which means a restaurant can focus on serving dine-in customers.
 VK growth is exciting, but it brings some challenges, such as keeping food safe.

 Preventing Foodborne Illness in a Ghost Kitchen